risingwavelabs/risingwave-docs-legacy/docs/concepts/key-concepts.md

 ### Nodes

 A node is a logical collection of IT resources that handles specific workloads based on their types.
-There are two types of nodes in RisingWave:
+RisingWave has the following types of nodes:

 - Compute node
 - Compactor node